Phaktanglung Rural Municipality: Geography

 Majority of rural municipality is a part of protected area which is called Kanchenjunga Conservation Area comprises cultivated lands, forests, pastures, rivers, high altitude lakes and glaciers.

 Constituencies

 Phaktanglung RM falls under Taplejung 1 (parliamentary constituency) and Taplejung 1(B) (provincial) constituency.

 Demography

-The total population of Phaktanglung RM is 12,017 in which female comprises 6,137 and male comprises 5,880.
-There are 2,525 households in the RM.
+The population of Phaktanglung, as of the 2021 Nepal census, is 11,791.
+The largest ethnic group is Limbu, with 67.1% of the population, and the most common religion is Kirat, with 65.8% of the population.

+84.2% of the population work in agriculture.